Ida Tarbell: The American Magazine

 Tarbell had written for McClure's from 1894 until 1906.
 By then, S. S. McClure had become an increasingly absentee publisher, occasionally dropping in to override ideas and Tarbell's orders.
 She had lost her father the previous year to gastric cancer and S. S. McClure's erratic behavior at the magazine contributed to her stress, as it threatened the stability of the magazine and Tarbell's holdings.
 This led Tarbell and John Phillips to both resign from McClure's in June 1906, followed by Baker, Steffens, and Siddall.
 Tarbell and Philips raised money to form the Phillips Publishing Company and to purchase The American Illustrated Magazine, (formerly Leslie's Monthly Magazine), which they renamed The American Magazine.
 Phillips became president.
 Tarbell became its associate editor and remained there until 1915.
 Instead of focusing on muckraking journalism, the magazine steered away from reporting what was "wrong" in society and focused on what was "right."

-As well as the establishing the new magazine in 1906 Tarbell moved to Connecticut and purchased a 40-acre farm in Redding Ridge, Connecticut which she named Twin Oaks.
+As well as establishing the new magazine in 1906, Tarbell moved to Connecticut and purchased a 40-acre farm in Redding Ridge, Connecticut which she named Twin Oaks.
 After Tarbell bought her farm in 1906, her household expanded to include a number of family members.
 Tarbell resided with her sister Sarah in Easton, Connecticut, at Rock House and Valley Roads.
 Over the years, several other family members also lived on the property, including her niece and nephew, Clara and Tristram Tripper, who lived in a cottage.
 Tarbell's brother Walter and his wife also came to live there after Walter suffered an emotional breakdown.